shoujunfeng/mystars/README.md

 ## Python

+*   [Zeyi-Lin/HivisionIDPhotos](https://github.com/Zeyi-Lin/HivisionIDPhotos) - ⚡️HivisionIDPhotos: a lightweight and efficient AI ID photos tools. 一个轻量级的AI证件照制作算法。

+*   [facebookresearch/sam-audio](https://github.com/facebookresearch/sam-audio) - The repository provides code for running inference with the Meta Segment Anything Audio Model (SAM-Audio), links for downloading the trained model checkpoints, and example notebooks that show how to use the model.

+*   [EmilStenstrom/justhtml](https://github.com/EmilStenstrom/justhtml) - A pure Python HTML5 parser that just works.
+No C extensions to compile.
+No system dependencies to install.
+No complex API to learn.

+*   [ssj9596/One-to-All-Animation](https://github.com/ssj9596/One-to-All-Animation) - One-to-All Animation: Alignment-Free Character Animation and Image Pose Transfer

 *   [741liufei/DownList](https://github.com/741liufei/DownList) - An application to download unlimited amount of music from Netease playlist.

-*   [Anionex/banana-slides](https://github.com/Anionex/banana-slides) - 一个基于nano banana pro🍌的原生AI PPT生成应用，迈向真正的＂Vibe PPT＂; 支持上传任意模板图片；上传任意素材&智能解析；一句话/大纲/页面描述自动生成PPT；口头修改指定区域、一键导出 - An AI-native PPT generator based on nano banana pro🍌

 *   [byJoey/ech-wk](https://github.com/byJoey/ech-wk) -